AAFC-Bioinfo-AAC/template-repository/README.md

 ## Contribution

-> 👉 OPTIONAL section: Provide guidelines for contributing to the project, if applicable.
+> 👉 OPTIONAL: Provide guidelines for contributing to the project, if applicable.

 Contributions are welcome!
 Please review the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md) and ensure you adhere to our [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) to foster a respectful and inclusive environment.